Wandalen/wTools/module/move/unilang_instruction_parser/task/plan.md

 *   **Commit Message:** `docs(unilang_instruction_parser): Improve documentation and code quality`

 ##### Increment 8: Finalization
-*   **Goal:** Perform a final, holistic review and verification of the entire task's output, including a self-critique against all requirements and a full run of the Crate Conformance Check.
+*   **Goal:** Perform a final, holistic review and verification of the entire task's output, including a self-critique against all requirements and a full run of the `Crate Conformance Check`.
 *   **Specification Reference:** N/A.
 *   **Steps:**
     *   Step 1: Self-Critique: Review all changes against `Goal`, `Task Requirements`, `Project Requirements`.